Volt UK: 2022

 In May 2022, the party contested the Glasgow City Council election.
 Volt received 4.1% of the first-preference vote in the Pollokshields ward, not winning a seat.

 2023

 On 2 August Volt announced Ewan Hoyle as their candidate for the Rutherglen and Hamilton West by-election, the first party candidate in a national election.
 He received 46 votes, 0.15% of those cast.

 2024

 Three Volt UK candidates: Charlotte Blake, Alessandro Gallo, and Marianne Mandujano, were included on the Rejoin EU candidate list for the 2024 London Assembly election on 2 May 2024.
 Rejoin EU received 2.52% of the vote (62,528 votes), finishing in sixth place and retaining their deposit.

-Volt UK stood two candidates, unsuccessfully, in the 2024 general election: Annaliese Cude in Newton Abbot, and Jason Hughes in Stroud.
+Volt UK stood two candidates in the 2024 general election: Annaliese Cude in Newton Abbot, and Jason Hughes in Stroud.
+Neither were elected.

 2025

 On 6 April 2025, Jason Hughes was announced as Volt UK's candidate for the Runcorn and Helsby by-election.